-Large-language models like ChatGPT are powerful and versatile generators of natural language, but also extremely limited by the the data they were trained on.
+Large-language models like gpt-4 are powerful and versatile generators of natural language, but also extremely limited by the the data they were trained on.
 To get around this problem, there’s a lot of recent talk about leveraging RAG-based systems, but what is RAG, what it can be used for, and why should you care?

 Retrieval augmented generation is a technique in NLP that allows LLMs like ChatGPT to generate customized outputs that are outside the scope of the data it was trained on.
 An LLM application without RAG, is akin to asking ChatGPT to summarize an email without providing the actual email as context.